Hunting

 In 2013, we bought 13 acres of hunting land near our home.
 The property has an heated storage building, which serves as a warming shelter.
 10 acres of wooded land is in the Wisconsin managed forest program and has a small stream running through it that empties into the Big Eau Pleine Flowage.
 Trail cameras show the diverse population of wildlife that calls these woods their home.

 The Wisconsin gun deer hunting season is a strong tradition.
-With 600,000 licensed hunters entering the woods and fields across the state for the traditional 9-day gun deer season, forms the 7th largest armed militia in the world!
+With over 650,000 licensed hunters entering the woods and fields across the state for the traditional 9-day gun deer season, forms the 7th largest armed militia in the world!

 Andrew joined me for the first deer hunt in 2013.